Anchor27/Virtual-Painter/README.md

 The Virtual Painter is an innovative project born out of a desire to blend the physical act of drawing with the capabilities of computer vision.
 This project enables users to draw in the air using real pens or markers, capturing their motions through a webcam in real-time.
 The program processes the video input, identifies the marker, and faithfully recreates the strokes on the digital canvas.

 ## Table of Contents
-1. Introduction
+1. OpenCV
-2. Prerequisites
+2. Integration of OpenCV
-3. Data Preparation
+3. System Requirements
-4. Model Architecture
+4. Use Cases
-5. Training
+5. Customization
-6. Model Performance
+6. Examples
-7. Usage
+7. Troubleshooting
-8. Project Files' Structure
+8. Known Issues
+9. FAQ (Frequently Asked Questions)
+10. Examples and Use Cases
+11. Performance Considerations
-9. Contributing
+12. Contributing Guidelines
+13. Credits and Thanks

 ## OpenCV
 OpenCV, or the Open Source Computer Vision Library, stands as a pivotal tool for the Virtual Painter project.
 Developed by Intel and now maintained by a global community, OpenCV is a versatile open-source software library designed for computer vision and machine learning applications.
 In the context of the Virtual Painter, OpenCV serves as the backbone for real-time processing, contour detection, and color tracking.